Mousehop logo

 Releases

-On Linux, one command — with a Rust toolchain and GTK4 + libadwaita headers.
+One command from crates.io.
+Requires a Rust toolchain — and on Linux, GTK4 + libadwaita headers.

 cargo install mousehop